BelideNikhil/STARWARS_UA/README.md

     // levelZero QnA
     Stawars franchise was created by? george lucas

-    In which year did the first Starwars film release?--",a:"1977"
+    In which year did the first Starwars film release?--","1977"

-    In which Starwars flim did Emilia Clarke star--",a:"Solo"
+    In which Starwars flim did Emilia Clarke star--","Solo"

-    Who was the first Skywalker?--",a:"Shmi skywalker"
+    Who was the first Skywalker?--","Shmi skywalker"

-    "What was the last Starwars flim in theatres?--",a:"Rise of skywalker"
+    "What was the last Starwars flim in theatres?--","Rise of skywalker"

     //levelOne QnA